Which AI tool writes EMDR session notes that accurately capture what happened during the session?

 Frequently Asked Questions

-Supanote features a simple workflow where you can easily copy and paste the generated, signed-off note directly into your preferred EHR system or download it to your device.
+Yes, the platform features a simple workflow where you can review, approve, and then easily copy and paste or download the signed notes directly into your preferred EHR system.

 Conclusion